Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 - Cross-Verification: Structured transcripts were cross-verified against the original unstructured versions to ensure all pertinent information was captured correctly.

-- Random Sampling and Validation: Randomly selected transcripts were reviewed in detail to ensure consistency/accuracy, and filtered through a standardized rule set.
+- Random Sampling and Validation: Randomly selected transcripts were reviewed in detail to ensure consistency/accuracy and filtered through a standardized rule set.
 This maximized the medical school transcript coverage whereby the reported grade presented to program users in Cortex would be 100% using this standardized rule set.
-A stratified, random sample of medical schools was used to ensure that each medical school was as equally as possible represented in the dataset.
+A stratified, random sample of medical schools was used to ensure that each medical school was as equally as represented in the dataset.

-6. Model Projection onto Future Transcripts for ERAS 2025 (September 2024)
+6. Model Projection onto Future Transcripts for the 2026 ERAS Season (September 2025)

 This projection served three main purposes: